Limited Time, Unlimited Flavor

 Alternatives: For those seeking the Nyeri variety specifically, Portland Roasting Coffee offers a particularly interesting roast.
 The roasting of this bean is a light roast in contrast to the two varieties offer by Peet’s, with a brown sugar flavor profile complemented by floral and fruit (plum) undertones.
 Unfortunately, at the time of writing, this item too is out of stock- Nyeri is incredibly elusive!

 But there is hope!
-Fresh Roasted Coffee offers a Kenya-AA Nyeri Ichamara (receiving 4.1/5 stars on Amazon).
+Fresh Roasted Coffee offers a Kenya-AA Nyeri Ichamara (receiving 4.1/5 stars).
 Another medium dark roast, this bean has an interesting profile described as akin to orange, peach blossom and black tea.
 This one is in stock as of time of writing and may be a good alternative choice until Peet’s comes back on the market!

 We hope you enjoyed this look at a few single origin offerings from major chains!
 For more information about single origin coffees around the world and what makes single origin coffee special, check out our comprehensive guide to single origin coffee here!